bitovi/academy/src/react/10-context-hooks.md

 ## Exercise

-Let's use our context hook knowledge to make our tic-tac-toe use a style theme!
+Let's use our context hook knowledge to make our Tic-Tac-Toe use a style theme!

 Run the app locally with `npm start` and choose the `Context Hooks` exercise.
 Now head over to `src/exercises/9 - Context Hooks/components`.
 These are the files you'll be editing.